 Supporting carers over 50 back into employment

-Our Working Potential scaled programme is a research project that aims to collect and collate as much information as possible about the best way to support people over 50 who are currently carers to explore job opportunities in preparation for returning to work either on a full or part time basis.
-We are also working with employers to understand the barriers that they face recruiting and retaining carers in the workplace and to identify best practice.
+Our Working Potential programme is a research project that aimed to collect and collate as much information as possible about the best way to support people over 50 who are currently carers to explore job opportunities in preparation for returning to work either on a full or part time basis.
+We also worked with employers to understand the barriers that they face recruiting and retaining carers in the workplace and to identify best practice.

 Carers as co-researchers

-A key element of the Working Potential programme is that we are offering carers the chance to become co-researchers on the project, ensuring that real voices are both heard and heeded.
+A key element of the Working Potential programme was that we are offering carers the chance to become co-researchers on the project, ensuring that real voices are both heard and heeded.

-Coaches will work closely with all carers and provide ongoing intensive personalised support and advocacy.
+Coaches worked closely with all carers and provide ongoing intensive personalised support and advocacy.

 Bolton at Home is a charitable community benefit society that seeks to make people’s lives better via quality housing that helps people to thrive, at the same time ensuring customers to maximise income potential.
-To achieve this, they work in partnership with a variety of local charities, social enterprises and other agencies.
+To achieve this, they worked in partnership with a variety of local charities, social enterprises and other agencies.
 Click here to read Bolton at Home's Working Potential Impact Report.

 Upturn is a non-profit social enterprise committed to helping individuals, public, private and third sector organisations and businesses unlock their full potential via sustainable solutions which contribute positive, long lasting impacts on the wider community.